abdul826/Online_Shop/README.md

 This project is part of my MERN Stack From Scratch | eCommerce Platform course.
 It is a full-featured shopping cart with PayPal & credit/debit payments.

 # Features
-# Usage
-# Env Variables
-# Install Dependencies (frontend & backend)
-# Run

-# Features
-Full featured shopping cart,
+Full featured shopping cart.
-Product reviews and ratings,
+Product reviews and ratings.
-Top products carousel,
+Top products carousel.
 Product pagination,
 Product search feature,
 User profile with orders,